 I would suggest you stop thinking and start acting now.

 You have all the answers now and don’t need to wonder what would happen if I invest 50,000 a month in mutual funds.
 You know exactly how much wealth your small regular systematic investments can create.

-So start investing if you still haven’t; or increase your SIP investments if you are already investing 50000 monthly in mutual fund SIP.
-Over long term, you will do incredibly well.
+So start investing if you still haven’t, or increase your SIP investments if you are already investing 50000 monthly in mutual fund SIP in 2021.
+Over the long term, you will do incredibly well.